Posted: by Bronte

 The final step before you begin accepting online payments is finding a merchant services provider that can handle your business type.

-Acquiring banks can see the large monetary advantage of supporting adult businesses, but need to cover all of their bases before approval.
+Acquiring banks can see the large monetary advantage of supporting high risk adult businesses, but need to cover all of their bases before approval.
 Common hurdles that merchants need to overcome before a bank will approve them may include higher fees, longer approval process, and more strict underwriting procedures.
 Being prepared and having all of the necessary documentation ready will streamline the process and allow you to be set up sooner.
-When applying, have on hand your ID/ driver’s license, a bank letter, voided check, 3 months of business or personal bank statements, and your social security number or EIN (Employer Identification Number).
+When applying for high risk credit card processing, have on hand your ID/ driver’s license, a bank letter, voided check, 3 months of business or personal bank statements, and your social security number or EIN (Employer Identification Number).

 Adult Photography Payment Processing